Keeping a daily journal is a great way to increase your effectiveness as a developer. My tool of choice for developer journaling is jrnl.sh.

 Project management apps target teams rather than individuals.
-Trello is great for information dissemination, but things can turn TMI real fast if you use it as a public work log.
+Trello is useful for information dissemination, but things can turn TMI real fast if you use it as a public work log.
 It’s not always the right place for personal brain dumps.

 Journaling makes debugging easier.
 Gathering observations, predictions and test results is a good way to pin down elusive bugs.
 For some bugs, it’s overkill, but for hard to isolate issues, it’s helpful.

-Here’s a real example from my log book last month:
+Here’s a real example from my logbook last month:

 Why Jrnl and Not X?

-I tried other GUI and Web based journaling tools but found it to be a distraction from development work.
-Logging into a Web service, or having yet another desktop window open was a distraction.
+I tried other GUI and Web-based journaling tools but found it to be a distraction from development work.
+Logging into a Web service or having yet another desktop window open was a distraction.
 I found paper log books to be more usable, but they were easily left at home or lost.